-What is Halo Infinite's release date?
+What is the Halo Infinite release date?

 No release date has been announced yet.
 If we look back over Halo's history, every new game has been announced at least a year ahead of release, usually with a big trailer at E3.
-The Halo games also consistently come out in the fall, usually September or November.
+The Halo games also consistently come out in the fall, usually in September or November.
 If Microsoft continues to follow that pattern, there's a good chance the Halo Infinite release date is in November 2019.

 Will Halo Infinite be on PC?